Ethical and Political Issues Relating to Land-Based Activities

 • 💡When explaining your own view, directly address the strongest counter-argument to show depth of understanding and critical thinking.

-• 💡In animal care questions, always link your answer to the Five Freedoms (freedom from hunger, discomfort, pain, fear, and freedom to express normal behaviour).
-This shows a professional understanding of welfare standards.
+• 💡For animal care questions, link your answers to the Five Freedoms (freedom from hunger, discomfort, pain, fear, and to express normal behavior).
+This shows you understand welfare standards.

 Common Mistakes